TheJenster/Drupal8/README.md

 # govCMS 8 project template for Platform.sh

-This project provides a starter kit for gov 8 projects hosted on [Platform.sh](http://platform.sh).
+This project provides a starter kit for govCMS 8 projects hosted on [Platform.sh](http://platform.sh).

 ## Starting a new project